Shopware HTTP Cache with Varnish XKey

 }

-# Micro-optimization: Always pass these paths directly to php without caching
+# Micro-optimization: Always pass these paths directly to PHP without caching

 # to prevent hashing and cache lookup overhead